Obama Says What Women Have Known Forever: Elect More Female Candidates

 Barack Obama is getting on the Elect More Women train and with good reason.
 During a speech in France this past Saturday, the former president said we should be putting more women in positions of power "because men seem to be having some problems these days."

-He added, "Not to generalize, but women seem to have a better capacity than men do, partly because of their socialization."
+He added, "Not to generalise, but women seem to have a better capacity than men do, partly because of their socialisation."

 Obama didn't name any names, but it's not too difficult to imagine what was he referring to: The Democratic Party is struggling to deal with the sexual misconduct accusations against Sen. Al Franken, Reps.
 John Conyers, and Ruben Kihuen.
 On the Republican side, we've also seen serious allegations against Alabama Senate candidate Roy Moore, Rep. Blake Farenthold, and President Donald Trump himself.
 And that's without taking into account the number of politicians that have come under fire for sexual harassment and misconduct in state legislatures across the country.